SaschaWillems/Vulkan/README.md

 The repository contains everything required to compile and build the examples on <img src="./images/windowslogo.png" alt="" height="22px" valign="bottom"> Windows, <img src="./images/linuxlogo.png" alt="" height="24px" valign="bottom"> Linux, <img src="./images/androidlogo.png" alt="" height="24px" valign="bottom"> Android, <img src="./images/applelogo.png" alt="" valign="bottom" height="24px"> iOS and macOS (using MoltenVK) using a C++ compiler that supports C++11.

 See [BUILD.md](BUILD.md) for details on how to build for the different platforms.

+## <a name="Shaders"></a> Shaders

+Vulkan consumes shaders in an intermediate representation called SPIR-V. This makes it possible to use different shader languages by compiling them to that bytecode format.
+The primary shader language used here is [GLSL](data/shaders) but thanks to an external contribution you'll also find [HLSL](data/hlsl) shader sources.

 ## <a name="Examples"></a> Examples